goanna247/4788-CodeGuide/docs/source/Simple/Logic.rst

 ``double armSpeed = driver->GetLeftTriggerAxis() > 0.1 ? driver->GetLeftTriggerAxis() : 0;``

 During season there will be a variable called ``deadzone`` that all subsystems will use which can be swapped out in the above code for ``0.1``

+(there is also a function in wombat you can use, for more information check the wombat section)